Perlence/docker-multi-build/README.rst

 Multi Builder file reference
 ----------------------------

-Top-level keys define a single build configuration and give it a name.
+Top-level keys define build configurations and give them names.
 The order in which builds will be started is determined by the same topological sort algorithm that's used in Docker Compose.
 An image A depends on image B, if

 - image B is base image of image A
 - image B exports files that are copied by image A